Krutoy242/mc-tools/packages/modlist/README.md

 1. Install latest **NodeJS** for [Windows](https://nodejs.org/en/download/current/) or [Unix](https://nodejs.org/en/download/package-manager/)

-2. Open console, navigate to your Minecraft directory (one with the `logs/` directory or `crafttweaker.log` file)
+2. Open console, navigate to your Minecraft directory (one with the `mods/` directory or `options.txt` file)
    ```sh
    > cd C:/Instances/MyModpack
    ```